-German Shepherds are one the most sought after breeds in the world, ranking 2nd out of 194 in popularity according to the American Kennel Club.
-Despite its decline in the first World War due to its German association (causing the breed to be renamed to “Alsatian”), these dogs are often found now in homes all over the world.
+German Shepherds are one the most sought-after breeds in the world, ranking 2nd out of 194 in popularity according to the American Kennel Club.
+Despite its decline in the First World War due to its German association (causing the breed to be renamed “Alsatian”), these dogs are often found now in homes all over the world.

-Although multiple color variations exist, one of the most sought after coloring is the black variant.
-Similar to long coat GSD’s, black variants are often declared as a defect, these dogs are not cross breeds and carry the same attributes as their black and tan siblings.
+Although multiple color variations exist, one of the most sought-after colorings is the black variant.
+Similar to long coat GSDs, black variants are often declared as a defect; these dogs are not crossbreeds and carry the same attributes as their black and tan siblings.
 Because of the rarity, they are highly sought after – similar to the White German Shepherd.

-Because both the black and white variation are so rare, they are seen almost as collector type dogs, and because of that, puppy prices are higher even though they are considered a show “defect.”
-Let’s dive in and find out how these beautiful pups came to be, and what you can expect when you are looking to add one to your family.
+Because both the black and white variations are so rare, they are seen almost as collector-type dogs, and because of that, puppy prices are higher even though they are considered a show “defect.”
+Let’s dive in and find out how these beautiful pups came to be and what you can expect when you are looking to add one to your family.